 Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

-Oxygen, the destination for high-quality crime programming, presents a new compelling series that leaves the audience on the edge of their seats in “An Unexpected Killer,” beginning Thursday, December 5 at 8pm ET/PT.
+Oxygen, the destination for high-quality crime programming, presents a compelling series that leaves the audience on the edge of their seats in “An Unexpected Killer,” beginning Friday, March 4 at 8/7c on Oxygen.

 Each standalone episode takes viewers on a riveting ride that explores a jaw-dropping murder investigation in which detectives discover the killer is someone completely shocking and unexpected — oftentimes hiding in plain sight.